arthurdouillard/hugo-website/content/post/faster-rcnn.md

 [RCNN](https://arxiv.org/abs/1311.2524).
 They introduce RoI pooling and Region Proposal Network.

-RoI pooling concept is now used in many models.
-[FashionNet](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf), a model to predict clothes' attributes uses a concept of *landmark pooling* to force model's *attention* on a particular cloth's trait.
+RoI pooling concept is also used in other models.
+[FashionNet](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf), a model to predict clothes' attributes uses a concept of
+*landmark pooling* to force model's *attention* on a particular cloth's trait.

 Region Proposal Network is now used in most object detection models, like the [Feature Pyramid Network](https://arxiv.org/abs/1612.03144).